peteS-UK/EvoSabre-DAC-PCP/readme.md

 ./SetupOLED4.sh
 ```

 This will execute a script to download and install the OLED control script and components and add the startup command for the script to the USER_COMMAND_1 entry in Tweaks in PCP.
-The setup script will detect your architecture and install the appropriate components, so you can use this on both 32bit and 64 bit versions of PCP.
+The setup script will detect your architecture and install the appropriate components, so you can use this on both 32 bit and 64 bit versions of PCP.

 During installation, you're asked for your OLED device.
 For example, for EvoSabre, this is SSD1322 and for RaspDac Mini, it's SSD1306.
 You can see the possible device names at https://luma-oled.readthedocs.io/en/latest/.

-When running, the script will take its configuration, including device control, font sizes, text locations etc. from a file, oled.cfg.
+When running, the program will take its configuration, including device control, font sizes, text locations etc. from a file, oled.cfg.
 On installation, this file only has sections for SSD1322 and SSD1306 displays.
 If you're using a different display, you'll need to create an appropriate section in the oled.cfg file, by copying the SSH1322 section, and adjusting accordingly.

 At the end of the installation, you'll be instructed to reboot your PCP